This part of the brain helps a person drive, throw a ball, or walk across the room. The cerebellum also assists people with eye movement and vision.

 Tumors are abnormal cells that can either grow in the brain or migrate there from a different part of the body.
 These tumors might be benign and not spread through the body.
 Malignant tumors grow and spread, leading to cancer.

 Symptoms of a tumor in the cerebellum include:

-- Vomiting without nausea
+- vomiting without nausea

-- Lack of coordination
+- difficulties with coordination

-Reducing the risk of stroke, brain injury, and exposure to poisons can help avoid some forms of ataxia.
+Reducing the risk of stroke, brain injury, and exposure to poisons can help prevent some forms of ataxia.

-- Quitting smoking.
-Smoking increases the risk of stroke by thickening the blood and raising blood pressure.
+- Quitting smoking: Smoking increases the risk of stroke by thickening the blood and raising blood pressure.

-- Limiting alcohol use.
-Large amounts of alcohol can damage the cerebellum.
+- Limiting alcohol use: Large amounts of alcohol can damage the cerebellum.
 Alcohol also raises blood pressure, which increases the risk of stroke.